ntadom-samuel/worldwise/README.md

   </div>

 ## Notes
-All credits to <a href="https://www.udemy.com/course/the-complete-javascript-course/?couponCode=24T7MT123024">The Complete JavaScript Course
+All credits to <a href="https://www.udemy.com/course/the-ultimate-react-course/">The Ultimate React Course 2024: React, Next.js, Redux & More
+</a>.